MANO-B/Bayes/README.md

 # Reproducibility

-All the code and data are available in MANO-summary.Rmd and `sourcess` directory to reproduce figures and tables in our paper.
-Each Bayesian interference takes about 10-20 minutes on a recommended machine.
+All the code and data are available in MANO-summary.Rmd and `sources` directory to reproduce figures and tables in our paper.
+Each Bayesian inference takes about 10-20 minutes on a recommended machine.

 MANO.pdf generated from MANO.Rmd includes all scripts with information.